top of page

 “Sunlight is said to be the best of disinfectants.”
 Supreme Court Justice Louis D. Brandeis

-I have been auditing work comp premium calculations for 20 years, and I can tell you that the informational asymmetry that exists between the insured and the insurer is significant.
-This is evidenced by the fact that I can routinely find overcharges from errors in premium calculations - errors that benefit the insurance carrier far more often than not.
+I have been performing workers compensation insurance premium audits for 20 years, and I can tell you that the informational asymmetry that exists between the insured and the work comp insurer is significant.
+This is evidenced by the fact that I can routinely find overcharges from errors in workers compensation insurance premium calculations - errors that benefit the insurance carrier far more often than not.

 The problem is exacerbated by the fact that the insured relies on it’s broker, normally, as the point of contact between oneself and the insurer.
 And, most insureds wrongly assume that a broker’s involvement is all the due diligence they need.
 While most brokers have a level of competency that narrows the asymmetry, there is still a significant gap.
 Just take the one example, above, regarding the profession of payroll auditor.
 It’s unreasonable to expect your broker to review a payroll audit with the same expertise - as well as with the rest of the pricing elements.

-If you’ve never had and independent audit of your work comp program or have any questions about it, please call, email, or message me on Linkedin.
+If you’ve never had and independent workers compensation insurance premium audit of your work comp program or have any questions about it, please call, email, or message me on Linkedin.
 Even if you’ve had an independent audit relatively recently, it’s always a good time for a fresh look.
 Consider:

 • NCCI has a goal of revisiting each classification code every five years for review.
 These reviews can result in updates, creation of additional codes, deletion of obsolete codes, etc. And, state exceptions are created and modified all the time.